 Durham Neighborhood College

-Interested residents should apply on-line or submit a PDF application or to the Durham County Clerk to the Board of Commissioners, 200 East Main St., Second Floor, Durham, N.C.
+- Or, download a PDF application and mail to: Durham County Clerk to the Board of Commissioners, 200 East Main St., Second Floor, Durham, N.C.
 27701.

 - Or, pick up a hard copy application at the Durham County Clerk to the Board of Commissioners, 200 E. Main Street, or the City Clerk’s Office, 101 City Hall Plaza.